 The Wi-Fi in Emirates first class is complimentary.
 However, I connected a few different times throughout the flight and it was mostly useless.
 Throughout the flight, the Wi-Fi was much too slow to do anything productive – so I enjoyed being unplugged for the duration of my flight.

-If you are flying Emirates first class departing from the U.S., I wouldn’t count on having internet access.
+If you are departing from the U.S., I wouldn’t count on having reliable internet access.

 Flying in Emirates first class has been on my bucket list since I started collecting points and miles back in 2009.
 It’s an experience unlike any other, and it will make flying anything else difficult.

 There is nothing quite like showering on a plane.
-Add Emirates first class to your list: It won’t disappoint.
+Add it to your list: It won’t disappoint.